lewark/gui.lua/docs.md

 Parameters:
 - root (Root): The root widget
-- axis (string): Text to display on the Button.
+- text (string): Text to display on the Button.

 ### Button:onPressed()